theory/pgenv/README.md

 removed version.

+Please note that since commit [5839e721](https://github.com/theory/pgenv/commit/5839e721d43c9eae8b4a0d61ba78996c220a4da0) the file name of the default configuration file has changed.
+In the case you want to convert your default configuration file, please issue a rename like the following

+     $ cp .pgenv.conf .pgenv.default.conf

 ### pgenv log

 The `log` command provides a dump of the cluster log, if it exists, so that you don't have to worry about the exact log location.